elimisteve/tent-python-xiaoping/README.md

 # Status

-Partially complete.
-Only implements a very limited subset of Tent client functionality.
+Working but fragile.
+Not ready for production.

-# Setup
+# Test Setup

+Testing requires a Tent entity under your control.
+It currently makes changes to that entity such as creating app and status posts.

+One place to create a Tent entity is [cupcake.io](https://cupcake.io/).
+After you have a Tent entity run:

     $ pip install -r requirements.txt

-# Test Setup

-Testing requires an entity under your control (here `https://example.com/`).
-It currently makes changes to that entity such as creating app posts.

-    $ mkdir data_for_testing
-    $ echo https://example.com/ > data_for_testing/entity_url
-    $ cp sample_registration.json data_for_testing/registration.json
+    $ cp example_config.py config.py

-Change "redirect_uri" in `registration.json` to a URL under your control.
+And set the `test_entity` variable in `config.py`.

 # Run Tests